 The Mary Hempleman Simpson Endowed Scholarship Fund - This scholarship fund was originally established in 1982 as a pooled fund scholarship by the Limestone College faculty and friends to honor Mary Hempleman Simpson upon her retirement from full-time teaching.
 Mrs. Simpson was Associate Professor of Music Education at Limestone College from September 1962 until May 1982.
-The scholarship was recently endowed through a bequest to the College.
 The scholarship will be available to award in the 2010-2011 academic year to a qualified music major who has been admitted to the College.